truenicoco/slidge/docs/source/glossary.rst

     Legacy Network
         The messaging network slidge (and the :term:`User`) communicates with.

+    Legacy Module
+        An XMPP gateway based on slidge.

     Legacy Contact
         Someone using the legacy network to communicate with the :term:`User`.